-CPC 47 / IFRS 15 establishes a comprehensive framework for determining whether and when a revenue is recognized and how much revenue is measured.
-It replaced CPC 30 / IAS 18 - Revenue, CPC 17 / IAS 11 - Construction Contracts and related interpretations.
-In accordance with CPC 47 / IFRS 15, revenue is recognized when the customer obtains control of the goods or services.
+IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
+It replaces existing revenue recognition guidance, including CPC 30 (IAS 18) Revenue, CPC 17 (IAS 11) Construction Contracts and CPC 30 Interpretation A (IFRIC 13) Customer Loyalty Programs.
+IFRS 15 is effective for annual periods beginning on or after 1 January 2018.